 Although technology continues to advance rapidly in the manufacturing industry, there is still a need for a strong workforce.
 The industry remains one of the top five largest industries in the region with 1,139 establishments employing over 57,000 individuals.

 Our Work In Action

-Workforce demographics dictate that in the long-term, there will be a need for more trained workers in Wisconsin.
-Manufacturing will continue to be a key source of employment in the state because the industry’s careers are some of the best-paying, non-managerial jobs, especially for workers with less than a 4-year college degree.
+Manufacturing workforce demographics dictate in the long-run there will be a need for more trained workers in Wisconsin.
+Manufacturing will continue to be a key source of employment in the region because the industry’s careers are some of the best-paying, non-managerial jobs, especially for workers with less than a four-year degree.

-The Workforce Development Board continues to engage in industry partnerships to ensure the available workforce in South Central Wisconsin is equipped with the skills for the industry.
-As active members of the region’s manufacturing councils, we’re constantly listening to the needs of industry and continue to work with businesses, education partners and communities to identify workforce solutions that work.
+We’re continuing to engage in industry partnerships to ensure the available workforce in South Central Wisconsin is equipped with the necessary skills and businesses find quality workers.
+As active members of the region’s manufacturing councils, we’re constantly listening to the needs of industry and working with businesses and education partners to identify workforce solutions.

 If your company is interested in attending a manufacturing council meeting, give us a call.
-We’ll connect you to a council in your area where you can network with other manufacturers and learn about economic and workforce development initiatives of value to your organization.
+We’ll connect you to a council in your area where you can network with other manufacturers and learn about economic and workforce development issues of value.

-We collaborated with the Dodge County Manufacturing Business Alliance in response to a demand for more skilled workers in manufacturing in our region.
-Together, we created the ManUfacturing Campaign to show students, parents, and educators in the Dodge County area that there are good-paying jobs and long-term careers in manufacturing.
-The campaign site features resources, videos, and the starting-, mid-, and advanced-level career opportunities available today.
+We collaborated with the Dodge County Manufacturing Business Alliance in 2017 and the Made In Dane Manufacturing Network in 2018 to create the Manufacturing Works Campaign.
+The campaign showed students, parents and educators in Dodge and Dane counties the good-paying jobs and long-term careers available in manufacturing.
+The campaign webpage features resources, videos, and examples of starting-, mid- and advanced-level career opportunities available in the region.